header-banner-rice-bags.jpg

 Rice in Asia | How it’s Grown

-“I cannot live without rice” – my mum has said this to me on more than one occasion.
-Perhaps that’s a tad exaggerated, but many people might actually agree with her because rice is a staple food for more than half the global population.
+"I cannot live without rice"; my mum has said this to me more than once.
+Perhaps that's a tad exaggerated, but many people might agree with her because rice is a staple food for more than half the global population.
 You might have had it in sushi, with curry, or even baked into pudding.
 So, what do these grains go through before they end up in your favourite dishes?

 A bite of history